iterative/dvc.org/content/docs/user-guide/what-is-dvc.md

   to be integrated into a Git repository history and never needs to recompute the results after a successful merge.

-- **Experiment state** or state: Equivalent to a Git snapshot (all committed files).
+- **Experiment State**: Equivalent to a Git snapshot (all committed files).
 A Git commit hash, branch or tag name, etc. can be used as a [reference](https://git-scm.com/book/en/v2/Git-Internals-Git-References) to an experiment state.